Fukushima nuclear accident cleanup: Cleanup of neighboring areas

 On 19 December 2011, the Japanese Ministry of Environment published more details about these plans for decontamination: the work would be subsidized in 102 villages and towns.
 Opposition against the plan came from cattle farmers in the prefecture Iwate and the tourist industry in the city of Aizuwakamatsu, because of fears that cattle sales might drop or tourism would be hurt, when the areas would be labeled to be contaminated.
 Areas with lower readings complained that their decontamination would not be funded.

 In a Reuters story from August 2013, it was noted "[m]any have given up hope of ever returning to live in the shadow of the Fukushima nuclear plant.
-A survey in June showed that a third of the former residents of Iitate, a lush village famed for its fresh produce before the disaster, never want to move back.
+A survey in June showed that a third of the former residents of Iitate, a lush village famed for its fresh produce before the accident, never want to move back.
 Half of those said they would prefer to be compensated enough to move elsewhere in Japan to farm."
 In addition, despite being allowed to return home, some residents say the lack of an economy continues to make the area de facto unlivable.
 Compensation payments to those who have been evacuated are stopped when they are allowed to return home, but As of August 2013, decontamination of the area has progressed more slowly than expected.
 There have also been revelations of additional leaks (see above: storage tanks leaking contaminated water).